Spiritually Based Tourism

 All level of players are welcome.
 If you are a beginner, please study the basic notation system (kinko or tozan) so that you can read and understand the shakuhachi music that we will be studying along the journey.
 If you are a high level player, show respect to the lower levels and please DO NOT condescend to anyone.
 On this trip we are all equal because everyone has something to teach and we are here to help each other along the Path.

-This trip is NOT a social club for going to Japan to sightsee with your friends for fun (although you will make some deep friendships and it will be be immensely enjoyable.)
+This trip is NOT a typical sightseeing trip with your friends for fun (although it will be immensely enjoyable!)
 The focus is on deepening one’s shakuhachi practice and connecting with the Japanese culture in a substantial way.

 Partners, wives, husbands of shakuhachi players are welcome to come.
 One of the best things to help the group out is by taking photos of the group while we play at the Sacred Places.